xialijun0801/qfin/README.md

 Try using a **build system**, do not use an IDE.
 I prefer the naive [makefile](http://www.amazon.com/Managing-Projects-Make-Nutshell-Handbooks/dp/0596006101) and the advanced [CMake](http://www.cmake.org/).
 (My personal view is Autotools is unpretty and out-dated.)

+Try writing C++ using only objects.
+Templates are nice to have as well.

 You **must** finish Scott Meyers'

 - [Effective C++](http://www.amazon.com/Effective-Specific-Improve-Programs-Designs/dp/0321334876) *